OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ## Remotes Configuration

 The `remotes-config.json` file, typically located at `/etc/one/fireedge/sunstone/remotes-config.json`, dictates where different modules are loaded from.
-At a minimum, the eight [base modules]({{% relref "#base-modules" %}}) must be defined in this file, in order for the client to load properly.
+At a minimum, the eight [base modules]({{% relref "#base-modules" %}}) must be defined in this file in order for the client to load properly.

 The configuration file is structured according to the following schema: